If your cat is struggling with diarrhea, you’re not alone. There are so many reasons for diarrhea in cats, and so many reasons to want it to stop.

 - Diagnostics.
 Finding the root-cause for your cat’s diarrhea is key, and not always easy.
 Diagnostics are not a one-size-fits-all approach, and are going to be very specific to your cat and their symptoms.

-Common diagnostics for kitties with diarrhea include:
+Common diagnostics for episodes of diarrhea in cats include:

 - Fecal test